AleksBL/Block_TD_block_sparse/README.md

 Relies on numpy broadcasting meaning the block matrix can be of (K,L,N,i,j), where i,j are the actual matrix indecies.

-You should just the the "Block_matrices.py"-script and put it in a folder where you want to do your calculations The basic workings are as described below, but can also do a bit more advanced stuff, like interpolation in the second index.
+You should just the the "Block_matrices.py"-script and put it in a folder where you want to do your calculations The basic workings are as described below, but can also do a bit more advanced stuff, like interpolation in the second index. and matrices from the scipy sparse format
-It can have "arrays" with up to five indecies, where the two last are the matrix like ones, and the rest works like numpy broadcasting
+## Write to abalo@dtu.dk if you want something implemented

 ## How to do calculations
 ## (Start of python-code)